-- Part one (functional testing) of phase 2 IDVT is completed and meets the exit criteria. - At what point will the new UI interface get integrated into the builds?
-Will the testers be required to extract and compile the code themselves in order to get a working environment?
+- Part one (functional testing) of phase 2 IDVT is completed and meets the exit criteria. - The "new" GUI is integrated into the Storage Manager and is being built as part of the nightly build.

 Any deviation from these entry criteria requires the approval of the Release Manager.